-P2 students must complete the Scholars Program Application and upload their CV as directed between Nov.
-15 and Nov.
-30 of the second professional (P2) year.
+P2 students must complete the Scholars Program Application and upload their CV as directed by October 15, 2022 of the second professional (P2) year.
 Applications are not accepted at any other time.

-Applications are reviewed by the Scholars Program committee in January.
-Selected students will be offered an interview, held in February.
-Following interviews, a maximum of 12 students will be invited into the Scholars Program.
-They will be notified no later than April.
-These students will participate in the above outlined activities during their third and fourth professional years.
+Applications are reviewed by the Scholar’s Program committee in November.
+Selected students will be offered an interview, held in November.
+Following interviews, select students will be invited into the Scholars Program.
+They will be notified no later than December.
+Students will participate in the above outlines activities in their third and fourth professional years.

 Digital Badge Title: Pharmacy Scholarship, Education, Leadership

 This program will help you to become a future leader in the profession of pharmacy.
 You will be mentored in your third and fourth professional years in the areas of clinical practice, scholarship, and teaching so as to help you develop as a future leader of our profession You will develop the tools and skill necessary to develop your ability to effectively lead others, inside and outside of the profession.

 The program is designed to help Pharm D students for residencies and post-graduate experiences.

 The program consists of coursework (10 credits) and participation in 3 co-curricular activities (scholarly activity, journal club, and professional presentation).

 The program requires two years (four semesters) to complete.